 Light testing so far shows this to work well.

-#7 Updated by Deoren Moor over 2 years ago
+#7 Updated by Deoren Moor almost 3 years ago

 Deoren Moor wrote:

 Note: The script need to confirm permissions are sane before including the file.